 PWS Service Line Material Inventory Reporting

-If you are the responsible operator in charge of the distribution system for at least one community water supply you are required to report a materials inventory of service lines connected to your distribution system mains.
+If you are the responsible operator in charge for at least one community water supply you are required to report a materials inventory of service lines connected to your distribution system mains.

-The reports must be submitted electronically to the Agency no later than April 15, 2019.
+The reports must be submitted electronically to the Agency no later than April 15 each year.

 If you used this system last year you will be prompted to change your password.
 If you experience problems when changing your password or signing on to the system, contact: